 In his 1951 book The True Believer: Thoughts On The Nature Of Mass Movements, Eric Hoffer made similar points.

-With society breaking down in West’s old industrial heartlands, this looks a natural response – along with the shocking levels of drug addition.
+With society breaking down in West’s old industrial heartlands, “populism” and its associated phenomena are both a rational and a natural response given the failure of the elites on both the economy and mass immigration – along with the shocking levels of drug addition.

 (The last paragraph was added on 18 March 2017)